 The Unit, under the authority of Chief of Oversight, is responsible for:

-Developing the respective oversight plans (annual or two-yearly) using a risk-based or other adequate methodology, including risks or control concerns identified by management, and submitting the plan to the IMAC for review and the Secretary-General for approval.
+Developing the respective oversight plans (annual or two-yearly) using a risk-based or other adequate methodology, including risks or control concerns identified by management, and submitting the plan to the Secretary-General and the IMAC for review , and to the ITU Council for consideration and necessary action, as appropriate.

 Performing audits, investigations, evaluations and other oversight work with due professional care and in accordance with accepted professional auditing, investigative and evaluation standards.